Language: EN

 What is and how to use the IF-ELSE conditional in JavaScript

-The if and if-else conditionals are fundamental control structures that allow making decisions based on boolean evaluations.
+The if and if-else conditionals are fundamental control structures that allow decision-making based on boolean evaluations.

-The if structure evaluates a boolean expression and executes a code block only if the expression turns out to be true.
+The if structure evaluates a boolean expression and executes a block of code only if the expression evaluates to true.
 The basic syntax of an if conditional in JavaScript is:

 if (condition) {